-Achieving minimal contamination of conductive material during manufacturing can prove to be a difficult task.
-One successful technique is known as levitation melting.
-This technique produces small quantities of electrically conductive material by suspending and then melting the material with induction heating.
-Once the material has melted, the RF power is shut off, and the molten mass can be dropped or forced into a mold for forming.
-Potential for this application lies in the jewelry, dental, electronics, and aerospace research industries for a contaminant-free environment.
+Once the material has melted, the induction power is shut off, and the molten mass can be dropped or forced into a mold for forming.
+This application is leveraged in the jewelry, dental, electronics, and aerospace research industries for a contaminant-free environment.

-Click to read how induction melting can improve the efficiency, effectiveness and safety of your heating process.
+Click to read how induction levitation can improve the efficiency, effectiveness, and safety of your heating process.

 Benefits: Minimal contamination of conductive material during manufacturing, removal of insoluble inclusions while leaving desired alloying constituents intact, even distribution of heating